Are you looking to buy or sell a commercial property? Do you need legal advice relating to commercial leases? We can help.

 Community Infrastructure Levy (CIL) – is a payment due to a local council in relation to a proposed development, and will be detailed as part of the planning permission granted.

-Completion – is when funds are sent from the Buyer or Tenant’s solicitors to the Seller or Landlord’s solicitors, and all signed documents are dated (excluding the Contract which has usually already been exchanged).
+Completion – is when funds are sent from the buyer or tenant’s solicitors to the seller or landlord’s solicitors, and all signed documents are dated (excluding the contract which has usually already been exchanged).

-Conditional Contract – this is an agreement between a Buyer and Seller to complete the purchase of land or a property after certain events have happened.
+Conditional Contract – this is an agreement between a buyer and seller to complete the purchase of land or a property after certain events have happened.

 Contract – this ties the buying and selling parties into the sale.